About Task 46

 Active researchers (performing part of the work plan) benefit from meetings and professional exchange during the term of the Task.
 Countries participating in the Task benefit from the information developed by the Task.
 The value of the research performed is many times the cost of the country participation fee or the labor contributed to carrying out the work plan.

-For more information, contact the Operating Agents, Raul Prieto and Charlotte Bay Hasager or the IEA Wind Secretariat.
+For more information, contact the Operating Agent Charlotte Bay Hasager or the IEA Wind Secretariat.

-Please contact the Operating Agents below with any questions
+Please contact the Operating Agent below with any questions

 Operating Agent Charlotte Bay Hasager